ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extension-hooks/cp/myaccount.md

         $this->extensions->call('myaccount_nav_setup')
     );

 Your hook should return an associative array with the key matching one of the keys above that match the My Account sections.
-The value should be another associative array with the key being the text you want in the navgation and the value being another associative array with `extension` and `method` being the keys and their values being the respective extension's name and the method being a method that exists in the method's control panel.
+The value should be another associative array with the key being the text you want in the navigation and the value being another associative array with `extension` and `method` being the keys and their values being the respective extension's name and the method being a method that exists in the method's control panel.

 Additionally, you should check `extensions->last_call` to avoid overwriting previous changes to the My Account navigation and be sure to use `array_merge_recursive` when merging the previous extension results: